How Many Texts Are Considered Harassment?

 - Give the name of the perpetrator (if you know it)

 - DoNotPay can generate a cease and desist letter to be sent to the aggressor, demanding an immediate stop of disturbing messages or any other harassing actions

 The cease and desist letter is here to make the person harassing you stop doing so, but it can also be an important piece of evidence in court—it proves that you tried to solve the problem before taking it to court.

 Should the person in question start stalking you on social media in addition to sending harassing text messages, we can assist in that situation as well.
 DoNotPay can directly communicate with the representatives of the social media platform, report the perpetrator, and ask for their account to be investigated.
 We can also talk to the representatives to block the abuser as well.

 Let DoNotPay Help You in Other Problematic Situations

 Our app can help you with any type of harassment.
 Whether you have a problem with harassing text messages or you don’t know how to stop a stalker, we’ve got you covered.
 But that’s not all—our app can help you in other problematic situations.
 We are here to save you from complicated bureaucracy and make sure you get the justice you deserve.

 What do you need to do to get DoNotPay’s assistance?
-This one is simple—create your DoNotPay account and log in to it in the web browser or your iOS device.
+This one is simple—create your DoNotPay account and log in to it in the web browser.
 When you log in, you can choose from a wide range of services, including the following:

 - Contacting customer support faster than ever by jumping the long phone queues